vulcanshen-tpi/task-compose/README.md

 - Dependency Management: Specify task dependencies to control the startup order.
 - Flexible Execution: Set base_dir, executable, args, and envs for each task.

+# Important Note!

+Because we haven't purchased Apple and Microsoft developer accounts, you'll currently need to manually bypass system security blocks when running the application.

 ## Installation

 ### Using Package Manager